Loading...

 Add Healthy Fats

-Drink plenty of water with your meal.
-Staying hydrated can support overall metabolism and help manage blood sugar levels.
+Drink plenty of water before and during your meal.
+Adequate hydration can aid digestion and help regulate blood glucose levels.

 healthspan-mbl